Beryl Howell: Lobbying

 From 2004 to 2009, Howell was executive vice president, executive managing director, and general counsel at Stroz Friedberg, a global digital risk management and investigations firm.
 Howell's work at Stroz Friedberg included lobbying on behalf of the Recording Industry Association of America, and, briefly, Universal Music Group.

 In 2008, Howell served as a member of the Commission on Cybersecurity for the 44th Presidency, sponsored by bipartisan think tank Center for Strategic and International Studies.

 Academic

 Howell teaches legal ethics as an adjunct professor at the American University's Washington College of Law.

 Federal judicial service

-On July 14, 2010, Howell was nominated by President Barack Obama to the seat vacated by Judge Paul L. Friedman, who assumed senior status on December 31, 2009.
+On July 14, 2010, Howell was nominated by President Barack Obama to the United States district judge of the U.S. District Court for the District of Columbia seat being vacated by Judge Paul L. Friedman, who assumed senior status on December 31, 2009.
 She was confirmed by the U.S. Senate on December 22, 2010.
 She received her judicial commission on December 27, 2010.
-She served as the Chief Judge from March 17, 2016 to March 17, 2023.
+She served as the chief judge from March 17, 2016, to March 17, 2023.
+She assumed senior status on February 1, 2024.
 A 2015 analysis by Ravel Law found Howell to be the second most-cited district court judge appointed in the previous five years.